kasperg/symfony-propel-slope-one-recommendations-plugin/README.markdown

 ## Configuration

-If you use the default configuration of [sfPropelActAsRatableBehaviorPlugin](http://www.symfony-project.org/plugins/sfPropelActAsRatableBehaviorPlugin) then sfPropelSlopeOneRecommendationPlugin does not require further configuration.
+If you use the default configuration of [sfPropelActAsRatableBehaviorPlugin](http://www.symfony-project.org/plugins/sfPropelActAsRatableBehaviorPlugin) then sfPropelSlopeOneRecommendationsPlugin does not require further configuration.

 If you use another method for handling user ratings then copy the content from the sample ``app.yml`` provided with the plugin to your application ``app.yml``: